Nursing – Careers

 Do you have a clinical ladder (professional development program)?

 Yes.
-Full-time and part-time nurses are recognized in one of four categories: Nurse Clinician I, II, III or IV.
-Employees must complete an application process to attain levels III and IV, which are based on an evaluation of the relevant criteria.
+Full-time and part-time nurses are recognized in one of five categories: Nurse Clinician I, II, III, IV and V. Employees must complete an application process to attain levels III and IV, which are based on an evaluation of the relevant criteria.
 RNs who attain Clinician III or IV status shall receive salary increases of $4,000 per year or $5,000 per year, respectively.
 The salary increase is divided evenly over 26 bi-weekly pay periods.

 Do you have Magnet status?